 9. This position works under the direct supervision of the providers.
 This position interacts with all levels of staff in a variety of departments, physicians, patients, families and external contacts, such as employees of other health care institutions, community providers and agencies, concerning the health care of the patient.
 Also interacts with physician???s offices in order to report, ask for or clarify information.
 Prioritizes data from multiple sources to provide support for the response of the patient and family to changes in health status.

-High school diploma/GED or equivalent working knowledge.
-Knowledge as normally obtained through graduation from an Accredited Medical Assisting Program.
+MINIMUM QUALIFICATIONS High school diploma/GED or equivalent working knowledge.
 Completion of an approved medical assistant training program as defined by state regulations.

 Additional related education and/or experience preferred.

 What might draw you to Banner Health?
 A great health care career, of course—and a great place to live, no matter what stage of life you’re in.
 With facilities across the West, there is a health care career for everyone, from big city living in the Phoenix area to friendly small towns in the mountains and plains.
 As one of the largest nonprofit health systems in the country, Banner Health offers both the stability that comes with success and the possibility of exploring new areas of the country.
 If you’re looking to be a key contributor to a forward-looking organization, you’ll experience a wide variety of professional advantages:

 Our expansive system offers you an unmatched variety of clinical settings – from large urban trauma center to small rural hospital, ambulatory to home health.